EremesNG/OutwardBetterInventory/README.md

 ## Configuration
 It is strongly recommended to use [Outward Config Manager](https://outward.thunderstore.io/package/Mefino/Outward_Config_Manager/).
 - **Send to Stash**: Enables or disables the Send to Stash action.
 Default is off.
+- **Send to Host Stash**: Enables or disables the Send to Host's Stash action.
+Default is off.
 - **Send to Other Player**: Enables or disables the Send to Other Player action.
 Default is off.
 - **Send to Other Player max distance**: Sets the maximum distance for the Send to Other Player action (in metres).
 Default is 10.